khmarbaise/multienv-maven-plugin/README.md

    Is this a good idea?
  * Create only separate environment package for each environment. instead of merging it with the current package.
+ * Do filtering for each environment separately.
+So we could inject the name of the environment.
+This can be used put the name of the environment into the resulting files via filtering.

 [blog-multiple-environments-i]: http://blog.soebes.de/blog/2011/07/29/maven-configuration-for-multipe-environments/